rancher/docs/content/rancher/v2.0-v2.4/en/v1.6-migration/schedule-workloads/_index.md

 If you expose the workload using a NodePort that conflicts with another workload, the deployment gets created successfully, but no NodePort service is created.
 Therefore, the workload isn't exposed outside of the cluster.

 After the workload is created, you can confirm that the pods are scheduled to your chosen node.
-From the project view, click **Resources > Workloads.** (In versions prior to v2.3.0, click the **Workloads** tab.)
+From the project view, click **Resources > Workloads.** (In versions before v2.3.0, click the **Workloads** tab.)
 Click the **Group by Node** icon to sort your workloads by node.
 Note that both Nginx pods are scheduled to the same node.

 ![Pods Scheduled to Same Node]({{<baseurl>}}/img/rancher/scheduled-nodes.png)